 Bolloré had once more, it seemed, worked his influential magic and brought the Akufo-Addo administration around, much as he did earlier in Côte d'Ivoire, for example.
 Bolloré had always taken changes in government in his stride.
 He was friendly with President Laurent Gbagbo in Côte d'Ivoire and built a new port there, and when Gbagbo lost power in 2011, he quickly befriended Gbagbo's deadly enemy and successor, President Alassane Ouattara.

 In August 2017 President Akufo-Addo appointed Peter Mac Manu chair of the GPHA and thus Ansah's boss.
-Mac Manu was NPP National Chairman from 2005 to 2010 and architect of the party's successful 2016 election campaign.
+Mac Manu was NPP National Chairman from 2005 to 2010 and architect of the party's successful 2016 and 2020 election campaigns.
 Mac Manu was appointed to the board of MPS, and co-opted onto the ministerial investigating committee.

 Mac Manu constantly interfered in the committee's deliberations to offer defences for MPS and to hold the line against any notion of renegotiating the contract terms, a source on the committee told us.
 When we asked about this Mac Manu firmly denied 'any such allegation of interference'.